 What Is The DFARS Mandate?

-The federal government is relying on external services to help carry out a wide range of federal missions as well as business functions.
+The federal government is relying on external goods and services to help carry out a wide range of federal missions as well as business functions.
 Many federal contractors and subcontractors “routinely process, store, and transmit sensitive federal information in their information systems to support the delivery of essential products and services to federal agencies.”
 With that being said, the contractor community has to provide assurance to DoD that their IT system can offer a high level of security to protect this sensitive information.
 If any contractor fails to do so, they can inevitably lose their contracts.

 The document details requirements for protecting Controlled Unclassified Information (CUI) when:

 - The CUI is resident in nonfederal information systems and organizations

 - The information systems where the CUI resides are not used or operated by contractors of federal agencies or other organizations on behalf of those agencies

 - Where there are no specific safeguarding requirements for protecting the confidentiality of CUI prescribed by the authorizing law, regulation, or governmentwide policy for the CUI category or subcategory listed in the CUI Registry

 In practical terms, although companies that work with the DoD already apply rigorous controls over classified data, now the protection is extended to the unclassified systems that include covered defense information security, which creates wider-reaching consequences for the contractors and contracting officers.
 Being compliant can determine the future of businesses.

 Who Is Impacted By NIST 800-171?